Medical Fairs

 MdC’s goal is to continue to identify the factors that keep families in poverty and offer opportunities that empower women and children to improve their situations.
 At the same time, we track our results to be sure families are moving closer toward self-reliance.

-At the medical fair, every adult and older teen attendee visits the seminar station.
-This half-hour session, run by our medical team staff, is designed to address root cause issues our families are facing related to their wellbeing.
+At the medical fair, every adult visits the seminar station.
+This half-hour session, run by our medical team staff, Jean Noh and Sarah Kwok, is designed to address root cause issues our families are facing related to their wellbeing.

-Education through seminars continues for adults at our weekly Super Saturday program and take a deeper dive in addressing the issues that our families are facing.
+This approach continues with seminars for adults at our weekly Super Saturday program where we take a deeper dive into the issues that our families are facing.

 After the medical stations, families are offered the opportunity to receive prayer.
 Almost all families accept, grateful to have their concerns heard and prayed for.